Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Experimental demonstration

-We now show experimental results for a proof-of-concept demonstration of the algorithm introduced in the previous section, on a 16-qubit quantum computer provided by IBM Q Experience.
+We now show experimental results for a proof-of-concept demonstration of the algorithm introduced in the previous section with the use of the IBM quantum computer.
 We perform unsupervised data clustering for three sets of paper abstracts from three different fields: quantum physics \cite{qml0, qml1, qml2}, medicine \cite{med0, med1, med2} and biology \cite{bio0, bio1, bio2}.
 Each set consists of three papers selected at random that focus on one of the following topics: ``Quantum Machine Learning'', ``Cancer'' and ``Gene Expression''.
 Abstracts were vectorized by the bag-of-words \cite{weikang2016} model in order to choose the most defining words in each data set (see Fig.~\ref{fig:vectorized_sample}) \cite{mctear2016}.
 This model represents text as a multiset ``bag'' of its words taking into account only the multiplicity of words.
 Preparing the bag-of-words we excluded the words that appear only in one abstract and more than in 4 abstracts and we also excluded the word ``level'' from consideration due to the frequent overlap between the clusters because it gives instabilities for both classical and quantum algorithms.
 We restricted our bag-of-word size to 9 of the most frequent words from the full bags-of-word due to limitations on the number of qubits.
-After vectorizing and pre-processing the data, the clusters are well-separated with the Hamming distance.
+After vectorizing and pre-processing the data, the clusters are well-separated in terms of Hamming distance.
 We observe that distances between the abstracts inside clusters are smaller than distances between the abstracts from different clusters, showing successful self-organization (Fig.~\ref{fig:vectorized_sample}).